Panama welcomes thousands of tourists every year, who come to visit the Panama Canal, enjoy the beaches, or explore the highlands.

 Panama uses the US dollar as its currency, and the cost of many items is lower than that of North America.
 Consider utilities such as cell phones, internet, cable tv, or electricity.
 And yes, it is possible to find fresh produce at great prices, especially when purchased at local markets.

-Besides, Panama has some of the lowest inflation rates in Latin America – under 3%, and the dollarized currency helps keep a stable banking and commerce system.
+Besides, Panama has some of the lowest inflation rates in Central America – under 3,5%, and the dollarized currency helps keep a stable banking and commerce system.

 Those who retire in Panama also enjoy multiple benefits such as discounts on food, airfares, prescription drugs, or hotel.
 For example, retired residents receive a 50% discount on hotels from Monday to Thursday.

 Quality health care